RayBB/openlibrary-docs/Deployment-Guide-on-Python-3.md

 ### Unstashed Changes on ol-home0

-The most common case of failed `openlibrary` deployment is unstashed changes within `/1/var/lib/openlibrary/deploy/openlibrary`.
+The most common cause of failed `openlibrary` deployment is unstashed changes within `/1/var/lib/openlibrary/deploy/openlibrary`.
 This is especially true for the `package-lock.json` files which sometimes gets modified while the deploy is building `nodejs` dependencies.
 This error will manifest as something like:

 ```
 [ol-home0] out: Updating 811fbbf..058c6ce